Aftermath of the George Floyd protests in Minneapolis–Saint Paul: Rebuilding and recovery

 By the end of 2021, nearly $200 million in building permits were obtained for redevelopment of damaged properties along with Lake Street and West Broadway corridors in Minneapolis.
 Grants and economic aid from a variety of public, private, and non-profit sources had covered about $100 million of the roughly $200 million in uninsured property losses.
 After facing public opposition about the return of city police forces to the torched precinct building at East Lake Street and Minnehaha Avenue, city councilors in Minneapolis approved a plan in late 2023 to move into a new facility several blocks north.

+By 2025, five years after the riots, 48 destroyed properties in Minneapolis were still vacant lots and damaged property buildings remained along Lake Street and other business corridors in the region.

 Criminal charges and legal proceedings

 A destroyed U.S. Post Office building in Minneapolis, June 4, 2020.

 State and local

 Misdemeanor citations and curfew violations

 Most protesters who were arrested during the late May and early June 2020 events were issued citations and quickly released.
 Charges against many who protested peacefully were later dropped.
 By November 2020, Minneapolis officials pursued charges for about 75 of 666 cases related to the unrest.
 In Saint Paul, 87 of the 100 people arrested during the unrest were for curfew violations, and City Attorney Lyndsey Olson said that cases would be dismissed for people engaging in peaceful protests that did not involve acts of violence.
 By a year later after the unrest, 95 percent of misdemeanor citations given to protesters had been dismissed.

 In the immediate aftermath of Floyd's murder, former NFL star and civil rights activist Colin Kaepernick donated a "substantial" sum of money to a legal fund to defend protesters in Minnesota and elsewhere.
 The Minnesota Freedom Fund, a non-profit organization, received $35 million in donations after Floyd's murder that was intended to help protesters post bail who were jailed during the riots.
 Public figures and celebrities such as Kamala Harris, Steve Carell, Cynthia Nixon, and Seth Rogen were among those praising the organization's mission on social media.
 The organization later drew criticism for bailing people out of jail at random, including those charged with violent crimes and sex offenses unrelated to the protests.
 Only about a dozen protesters who were arrested during the late May and early June 2020 events had their bail posted by the Minnesota Freedom Fund.